Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: The DepAD Framework

 \section{The DepAD Framework}

-In this section, we present the DepAD framework.
-For each step of DepAD, we explain the goal and key considerations and analyze which off-the-shelf techniques can be utilized in the step and how.
-We also propose techniques that are specialized for the DepAD framework.
-The notation used in the rest of the paper is shown in Table \ref{tbl:notation}.
+In this section, we introduce the DepAD framework.
+We begin with an overview of the framework and then proceed to explain each phase in detail.
+For each phase, we discuss its goal, key considerations, and the off-the-shelf techniques that can be utilized.
+Finally, we present the algorithm for instantiating the DepAD framework.